romeufcrosa/apichallenge/README.md

 **!Warning!** Also, if you do any system tweaking (i.e. increasing the file limits in /etc/security/limits.conf) please document these changes as well.

+If you're curious about the tool used and want to use it also, it's called [loadtest]

 ### Folder Structure